Quick facts and FAQs

 The opening ceremony will take place on Saturday 17 August – venue and time TBC.

-The closing ceremony takes place on Friday 23 August at Gateshead International Stadium.
+The closing ceremony takes place on Friday 23 August.
 Venue and time TBC.

 Sign up to receive the newsletter at http://worldtransplantgames.org/

-Some venues will be free to watch but access to some venues will only be available by Accreditation – more details to follow.
+At some venues including Gateshead International Stadium, there will be capacity for spectators and this will be free.
+Access to some venues will only be available by Accreditation – more details to follow.

 NewcastleGateshead is one of the driest cities in the UK.
 Average temperatures range from 12-19 degrees celsius in the Summer.